josmithiii/josm_faust/README.md

 # jos_faust
 C++ Modules for use with the JUCE Framework, based on jos functions from the Faust Libraries

-Drag this jos_faust folder into your JUCE modules directory.
+Add this jos_faust folder as a new module in Projucer, or drag it into your JUCE modules directory.